sitenderkumar/FastAPI_Users/README.md

 MongoDB : Used in the programto store the value of users Okta Autho0: Authentication method/servie used in the program
-=============Steps followed in the program===== Following are the steps that has been followed, for a visual representationn of the flow/design, please refer architecture_design file
+=============Steps followed in the program===== Following are the steps that has been followed, for a visual representationn of the flow/design, please refer "desgin" and "workflow"  file
 Install Python 3.6 or higher
 Install Uvicorn
 Install MongoDB on local system